Tests for Pituitary Tumors

 Lab tests of hormone levels

-If your doctor suspects you might have a hormone-producing pituitary tumor, hormone levels in your blood, urine, and/or other body fluids will be measured.
+If your doctor suspects you might have a hormone-producing pituitary tumor, hormone levels in your blood, urine, or other body fluids will be measured.

-A physical exam may alert the doctor to look for this tumor because the signs and symptoms (of acromegaly or gigantism) are often very distinctive.
+A physical exam might alert the doctor to look for a somatotroph adenoma because the signs and symptoms of acromegaly or gigantism are often very distinctive.

 The first step is usually to check the level of insulin-like growth factor-1 (IGF-1) in your blood.
 When growth hormone (GH) levels are high, it causes the liver to make more IGF-1.
-Blood GH levels can be checked as well, but testing the IGF-1 level can often be more helpful because the IGF-1 level doesn’t change much during the day, while the GH level can.
+Blood GH levels can be checked as well, but the IGF-1 level is often more helpful because it doesn’t change much during the day, while the GH level can.

-If blood levels of IGF-1 (or both) are very high, the diagnosis is almost certainly a pituitary tumor.
+If blood levels of IGF-1 are very high, the diagnosis is almost certainly a pituitary tumor.

-• Late-night salivary cortisol: This test measures the levels of cortisol in your saliva late at night to see if they stay elevated.
-(They normally drop at night.)
+Late-night (bedtime) salivary cortisol: Cortisol levels normally drop at night.
+This test measures the levels of cortisol in your saliva late at night to see if they stay elevated.

-• 24-hour urinary cortisol excretion: For this test, you collect all of your urine over a 24-hour period, which is then tested to measure your daily production of cortisol and other steroid hormones.
+24-hour urinary free cortisol (UFC) excretion: For this test, you collect all your urine over a 24-hour period, which is then tested to measure your daily production of cortisol and other steroid hormones.

-• Dexamethasone suppression test: This test involves taking a dose of a cortisone-like drug called dexamethasone, then having your blood or urine cortisol levels checked.
+Dexamethasone suppression test (DST): This test involves taking a cortisone-like drug called dexamethasone, then having your blood or urine cortisol levels checked.
+There are different versions of this test, using different doses and different periods of time.

-• Petrosal sinus sampling: This test is typically done in an operating room.
-Catheters (long, soft, small tubes) are put into veins on each inner thigh through tiny cuts and are guided up into the petrosal sinuses, which are small veins near the base of the brain that drain blood from each side of the pituitary.
-An injection of corticotropin-releasing hormone (CRH) is typically given, which causes the pituitary to make more ACTH.
-Blood samples are taken from the 2 catheters at different times before and after the injection, as well as from another part of the body.
-These samples are tested to see if the ACTH level is higher in the blood from the pituitary (and if so, if it is higher on one side than the other).
+Inferior petrosal sinus sampling (IPSS): This test might be used if an MRI of the head doesn’t clearly show a pituitary tumor.
+It is typically done in an operating room.
+Catheters (long, soft, small tubes) are put into veins on each inner thigh and are guided up into the petrosal sinuses, which are small veins near the pituitary.
+An injection that causes the pituitary to make more ACTH is typically given.
+Blood samples are taken from the catheters before and after the injection.
+These samples are tested to see if the ACTH level is higher in the blood from the pituitary and if so, if it is higher on one side than the other.
 If it is, the source of the high ACTH level is very likely a pituitary tumor.

 Often more than one of these tests is needed to help distinguish ACTH-secreting pituitary tumors from other conditions that can cause similar symptoms, such as adrenal gland tumors.

-Tests to measure blood levels of thyrotropin (also known as thyroid-stimulating hormone, or TSH) and thyroid hormones can usually identify people with a thyrotropin-secreting adenoma.
+Tests to measure blood levels of thyrotropin (also known as thyroid-stimulating hormone, or TSH) and thyroid hormones such as T4 can usually identify people with a thyrotropin-secreting adenoma.

-Diabetes insipidus can develop if a pituitary tumor grows large enough to damage the part of the pituitary that stores the hormone vasopressin (also known as antidiuretic hormone, or ADH), which leads to too much water being lost in the urine.
-This condition can also have other causes, including surgery to treat pituitary tumors or other tumors near the pituitary gland.
+AVP-D, formerly known as diabetes insipidus, can develop if a pituitary tumor grows large enough to damage the part of the pituitary that stores the hormone vasopressin (also known as antidiuretic hormone, or ADH), which leads to too much water being lost in the urine.
+This condition can also have other causes, including surgery to treat pituitary tumors or other types of tumors near the pituitary gland.

-In many cases, the cause of diabetes insipidus can be determined with tests that measure the amount of urine made over a 24-hour period, sodium and glucose levels in the blood, and osmolality (total salt concentration) of the blood and urine.
+The cause of AVP-D can often be determined with tests that measure the amount of urine made over a 24-hour period, sodium and glucose levels in the blood, and osmolality (total salt concentration) of the blood and urine.

 Imaging tests